IPL 7 preview: Royals vs Knights set to be a humdinger

-The last Rajasthan Royals-Kolkata Knight Riders clash produced a thriller and fans will be expecting an encore when the two teams square off today at Ahmedabad
+The last RR-KKR clash produced a thriller and fans will be expecting an encore today

 Ahmedabad: The last time they clashed, Rajasthan Royals edged past Kolkata Knight Riders in perhaps the most nerve-wrecking contest of this season's IPL and it promises to be another humdinger when the two teams with fluctuating fortunes square off here today.